The Truth About the Tattoo

 When the cops came we stood in the snow on the side of the road and gave our statements.
 That's when we met the older woman who had been riding shotgun in the truck that had done all the damage.
 She was furious.
 She'd hired a neighbor to load up her houseful of furniture and drive it to her new home.
 "I told him to stop smoking that marijuana while he was driving!" she shrieked.
 "I told him over and over again!"
 The cop looked up at her with a solemn nod, raised one eyebrow, and scribbled a few more notes.
 We never met the driver.
 He seemed to be avoiding us; or maybe he was avoiding the cops.

 The next day I got a ride to the lot where the van had been towed and locked up overnight.
 Besides my piano, there were guitars, amps and p.a. gear to collect.
 The piano had been riding right behind the front passenger seats, and since we passengers had survived, I expected that after a thorough tuning the piano would be fine.
-I didn't realize that the truck's impact had driven that long sturdy ramp right through its heart!
+I didn't realize that the truck's impact had driven my long sturdy wooden ramp right through its heart!

 My piano was shattered.
 Its frame and all those tiny wooden pieces had become kindling.
 It's strings and screws and wires were useless junk.
 It had been my accomplice on countless musical adventures, and I was heartbroken that our partnership was at an end.